 The two horological heavyweights have both signed leases for boutiques within just a few blocks of one another, according to the New York Post.
 Audemars Piguet will occupy the upper level of a small two-floor building at 56-58 Gansevoort Street, while its Swiss counterpart Rolex will move into a space nearby Soho House.

 The Audemars Piguet space boasts a luxe 200-square-foot lobby—conveniently situated by famed eatery Pastis—along with a sizable 5,171-square-foot retail space on the second floor and an expansive 2,543-square-foot terrace.
 Here, shoppers can test out their prospective wrist candy in the sun.

 The renowned watchmaker will be in good company.
-According to owners Aurora Capital Advisors and William E. Gottlieb Real Estate—who are currently developing, well, practically the entire block—French fashion house Hermès will also be opening a storefront on the street.
+According to owners Aurora Capital Advisors and William E. Gottlieb Real Estate—who are currently developing, well, practically the entire block—French fashion house Hermès has also opened a storefront on the street.

 The combined asking rent was around $150 per square foot, sources told the Post.